 How Do I Avoid Probate in Arizona?

 Most people hear the word probate and get an immediate, likely negative, reaction.
 Many clients will come in specifically wanting to “avoid probate.”
-Below are some probate basics to help you better understand what probate is, how it works and some basic steps you can take to avoid it.
+Below are some probate basics to help you better understand what probate is, how it works, and some basic steps you can take to avoid it.

 What is Probate?

-Probate is the process which takes place after someone dies.
+Probate is the process that takes place after someone dies.
 It is used to settle debts owed and transfer assets.
 Probate takes place when a person dies with assets needing to be transferred, either with a will in place or without any will in place.

 Steps in Probate

 - A petition is filed asking for a person to be appointed as a personal representative.
 The personal representative will be responsible for paying debts and managing assets.

 - A personal representative will be appointed, authorizing them to take action.

 - The personal representative will give notice to creditors and inheritors.